diku-dk/futhark-website/blog/2026-05-22-benchmarking-a-real-futhark-application.md

 conduct research in compiler optimisations, it should come as no great surprise that it has good built-in tools for benchmarking programs.
-However, these tools were largely built with the assumption that you were benchmarking programs specifically written to *be* benchmarks, with a single entry point functions and cleanly defined inputs stored in a file on disk.
+However, these tools were largely built with the assumption that you were benchmarking programs specifically written to *be* benchmarks, with a single entry point function and cleanly defined inputs stored in a file on disk.
 Real uses of Futhark involve multiple entry points, and the data may be derived from weird sources, or generated on the fly by non-Futhark code.
 In this post I will talk about how